 Having the Lakes Entrance fishing fleet as your neighbours means there is never a shortage of fresh seafood.
 Executive chef and owner Nick Mahlook has put together a menu that is all about supporting his local community but also showcasing what this amazing region has to offer.
 Think Nostalgic charm meets modern classics.

 The story began in 2000, when a local fisherman converted the Raymond Island Ferry into a floating cafe on Middle boat harbour, Lakes Entrance.

-Capture the stunning sunsets and salty sea air, in a laid back, casual dining offer that highlights some of the regions finest produce and wine.
+Capture the stunning sunsets and salty sea air, in a laid back, casual dining offer that explores and features some of the regions finest produce and wine.

 On the backdrop of the stunning Middle Boat Harbor, Nick’s menu at Sodafish will highlight the freshest wild and sustainable fish, oysters and shellfish and celebrate local producers for many years to come.
 All seasonal, so the menu can change daily based on what is brought to the doorstep.

 Middle Boat Harbour

 Lakes Entrance 3909